Bartlesville Radio » News » Ascension Bartlesville at 60-Percent COVID-19 Capacity

 Moore said the virus is hitting a healthier demographic now than at the beginning of the pandemic.
 He said they're not seeing patients needing the ventilators so they're able to take care of them on the medical floor.

 When Ascension St. John Jane Phillips in Bartlesville could afford to provide assistance to Tulsa and its sister hospitals, they have been.
-Moore said they've have been taking in some patients from the Tulsa area.
+Moore said they've been taking in some patients from the Tulsa area.
 He said most of them are coming from Broken Arrow, Owasso and Sapulpa.

 Safety has been a top priority since the pandemic started in March, and Moore encouraged all Oklahomans to watch their distance, wear a mask, and wash their hands.
 He said we can overcome the virus if we all do our part when it comes to preventing the spread of COVID-19.